daylinmorgan/clonmapper/docs/docs/protocol.md

    and collect into cell pellet.[^49]
 1. Isolate genomic DNA from cell pellet using kit or standard protocol and proceed to PCR amplification.
-1. Prepare CM-FWD-S1-PAS by creating
+1. Generate the phasing primer mixture 'CM-FWD-S1-PAS' by mixing equimolar amounts of CM-FWD-S1-PASx0, CM-FWD-S1-PASx4, CM-FWD-S1-PASx7, and CM-FWD-S1-PASx8.[^9]
-1. Prepare **stage 1** PCR reaction to amplify barcodes by mixing the following reagents[^50]:
+1. Prepare *stage 1* PCR reaction to amplify barcodes by mixing the following reagents[^50]:

     | Reagent | volume (µL) |
     |---|---|